On the switch Markov chain for perfect matchings: Graph classes

 Blumberg~\cite{Blumbe12} gave an $r^{O(r)}n^4$ bound on the mixing time of the switch chain for convex graphs with $r=\max_{i\in [n]}\deg(i)$.
 This is a hereditary subclass of convex graphs, since it is easy to see that graphs with bounded row- or column-degree form a hereditary subclass of any hereditary class.
 We will give \emph{exact} algorithms for counting and sampling in this subclass of convex graphs.
 First we will show that these graphs also have bounded column degree. \begin{lemma} Let $G=([n] \cup [n]',E)$ be a convex graph containing a perfect matching.
 Let $r=\max_{i\in [n]}\deg(i)$ and $c=\max_{j\in [n]}\deg(j')$.
 Then we have $c \le 2r-1$. \end{lemma} \begin{proof} Let $M$ be any perfect matching of $G$.
 We first permute the rows of $A(G)$ so that $M$ is the diagonal of $A$, i.e. $M \gets \{(i,i') :i \in [n]\}$.
 To bound $c$, consider any edge $(i,j') \in E$.
 Since $G$ is convex, and $(i,i')\in E$, we have $i',j'\in[\alpha'_i,\beta'_i]$ and so $|i-j| \le r-1$.
 Hence $i \in [j-r+1,j+r-1]\cap[n]$, and so $\nbh(j')\subseteq [j-r+1,j+r-1]\cap[n]$.
 Therefore we have $c \le 2r-1$. \end{proof} It is known that there is an exact algorithm for computing the permanent which is linear in $n$ for all graphs of bounded \emph{treewidth}~\cite[Thm.~1]{CoMaRo01}.
 Convex graphs with $r=\max_{i\in [n]}\deg(i)$ have treewidth at most $2r-1$.
 Unfortunately, the general algorithm of Courcelle, Makowsky and Rotics~\cite{CoMaRo01} is superexponential in the treewidth.
 An algorithm of F\"urer~\cite[Thm.~3]{Fu14}, for counting independent sets in graphs of bounded treewidth, could also be applied, since the treewidth of the line graph of a convex graph can be bounded by $8r^2$.
 (We will not prove these facts about treewidth here, since we do not use them.)
 Combined with F\"urer's algorithm, this gives an algorithm for the permanent which is linear in $n$, but exponential~in~$r^2$.

 However, we will not use either of these approaches, since the following dynamic programming algorithm has better time complexity for the problem at hand. \begin{lemma} Let $G=([n] \cup [n]',E)$ be a convex graph containing a perfect matching, and let $r=\max_{i\in [n]}\deg(i)$.
 Then, for any subgraph $G^*$ of $G$, the permanent of $A(G^*)$ can be evaluated exactly in time $O(r^{2r}n)$.
 Hence the permanent can be evaluated in polynomial time for all convex graphs with degree bound $O(\log n/\log\log n)$. \end{lemma} \begin{proof} Let $A=A(G^*)$.
 The algorithm uses triangular windows $W_i$ of width $2r+1$ and height $2r+1$, with corners at $A(i,(i-r)')$, $A(i,(i+r)')$ and $A(i+2r,(i+r)')$.
 Note, from Lemma~\ref{med:lem004}, that $W_i$ cuts $G$ as shown below.
+(When $i\leq r$ the window overhangs the left boundary of the matrix and when $i>n-2r$ it overhangs the bottom boundary.)
 Moreover, for every edge of $G$ there is an index $i$ such that the corresponding entry of $A$ appears in the window $W_i$.

 At iteration $i$ of the algorithm, a \emph{subperfect} matching $Q$ will be a matching of $G^*$, such that \begin{enumerate} \item Every row $j\leq i$ has a matching edge; \item Every column $j'\leq\min\{(i+r)',n'\}$ has a matching edge; \item No row $j>i+2r$ has a matching edge; \item No column $j'>(i+r)'$ has a matching edge. \end{enumerate}